 About D-mart

 DMart, officially known as Avenue Supermarts Limited, is one of India’s most successful and trusted retail chains, founded by renowned investor Radhakishan Damani in 2002.
-Headquartered in Mumbai, DMart operates a large network of brick-and-mortar stores across India, following a value-retail model focused on offering quality products at consistently low prices.
+Headquartered in Mumbai, DMart operates a large network of brick-and-mortar stores across India, following a value-retail model that offers quality products at consistently low prices.
 The company primarily sells groceries, food items, household essentials, apparel, kitchenware, and personal care products, catering to middle- and lower-middle-income consumers.

 DMart’s business philosophy is built on cost efficiency, disciplined expansion, and long-term sustainability rather than aggressive marketing or heavy discounting.
-Unlike many retailers, DMart owns a significant portion of its store properties, which helps reduce rental costs and maintain pricing stability.
+Unlike many retailers, DMart owns a significant share of its store properties, helping reduce rental costs and maintain pricing stability.
 Its strong supplier relationships, limited product assortment, and high inventory turnover further enhance operational efficiency.

 Why is D-Mart so popular?